-It is so easy to create really bad real estate photos.
+It is so easy to create really bad real estate images.
 With these tips, you are guaranteed to make ugly shots of your properties.

 1. Re-activate Your Old Mobile Phone!